zyme-xd/discordcaptcha/README.md

 For now, make sure the bot is only in one guild.
 The config file is located in `~/src/`.
 Get your Token from <a href="https://discordapp.com/developers/applications/me">here</a>.

+## Config-file generator
+Newer versions of discordcaptcha have a config-file generator.
+It is written in C++ and needs to be compiled if you want to run it.
+If you don't have a compiler, i recommend the g++ gnu compiler.
+The file is located in `~/setup/Setup.cpp`.

 ## Additional commands